 - "Estimating and Addressing America's Food Losses" (1997), and

 - A Dietary Assessment of the U.S. Food Supply: Comparing Per Capita Food Consumption with Food Guide Pyramid Serving Recommendations (1998).

 Fulfilling a request by the House of Representatives, Committee on Appropriations (H.R.
-106-619), ERS published the report (2002).
+106-619), ERS published the report, Plate Waste in School Nutrition Programs: Final Report to Congress (2002).
 The report reviewed the literature on plate waste in school nutrition programs, particularly the National School Lunch Program (NSLP), to determine the level of plate waste in these programs, factors that contribute to plate waste, and strategies that may reduce waste.
 (Also see a related article, "Several Strategies May Lower Plate Waste in School Feeding Programs"(2002).

-Recently, ERS has disseminated its research and data on food loss in the following three journal articles:
+ERS has also disseminated its research and data on food loss in the following three journal articles:

 - Postharvest losses and waste in developed and less developed countries: opportunities to improve resource use (2011).
 In this article, R. J. Hodges, J. C. Buzby, and B. Bennett compared postharvest losses and waste in developed and less developed countries and discussed the opportunities to improve resource use.